-The tools that Social Media Specialists and Managers use can help you with everything from scheduling to automatically sharing old content, creating social media images, analyzing performance, and more.
+Social media management tools can help you with everything from scheduling to automatically sharing old content, creating social media images, getting data to analyze performance across a variety of metrics, and more.

-Many tools are part of the race to provide the most fulsome digital marketing suite of features.
+Many tools for Social Media Managers are part of the race to provide the most fulsome digital marketing suite of features.
 For example, SEMrush offers primarily content marketing tools, but also offers a social scheduling and tracking platform.

 There are many other competitors that offer a few unique features that might best suit your particular niche.
 For example, SocialPilot offers content suggestions, Later is optimized specifically for Instagram, and Sendible integrates with Canva so you can produce content in the same spot you’re scheduling it.

 Overall, some of the most popular social media management tools include: